-Originally published in The Conversation:
+Originally published by Professor Nic Cheeseman of the University of Birmingham in The Conversation:

 When I first said that I was going to write a book about the history of democracy in Africa, quite a few people responded with a joke.
 That will be one of the world’s shortest books, up there with the compendium of great English cooking, they would say.

 But, it turned out that there was a lot to talk about: Africa’s past reveals more fragments of democracy than you would think.
 And its present has a number of important things to teach the world about the conditions under which democracy can be built.

 The poor quality of elections in many sub-Saharan African countries, combined with a tendency for the media to focus on controversy, means that Africa is often depicted as a bastion of authoritarianism.
 But, it actually has some of the most remarkable and important stories of democratic struggle.

 Countries such as Benin, Botswana, Ghana, Namibia, Mauritius, Senegal and South Africa have not only become beacons of political rights and civil liberties, they have done so against the greatest of obstacles.
 These experiences teach us important lessons about where democracy can work, and why.

 Political scientists like to talk about the conditions necessary for countries to build a strong and stable democracy.
 These lists are fiercely fought over, but there are a number of factors that most researchers would agree are probably important.

 A cohesive national identity is likely to make it easier to maintain national unity, while wealth and economic success have been found to promote political stability.
 A strong national infrastructure, underpinned by respect for the rule of law, means that the government is likely to be effective without being abusive.
 And, a vibrant middle class and powerful civil society are usually seen as important to promote accountability and responsive government.